Activision Blizzard, Inc. [ATVI] Holding Strong: What’s pushing it?

 This company’s Return on Total Capital is 11.79, and its Return on Invested Capital has reached 13.60%.
 Its Return on Equity is 12.44, and its Return on Assets is 7.98.
 These metrics all suggest that Activision Blizzard, Inc. is doing well at using the money it earns to generate returns.

+Turning to investigate this organization’s capital structure, Activision Blizzard, Inc. [ATVI] has generated a Total Debt to Total Equity ratio of 20.89.
+Similarly, its Total Debt to Total Capital is 17.28, while its Total Debt to Total Assets stands at 13.48.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 19.26 and its Total Debt to EBITDA Value is 1.17.
-The Enterprise Value to Sales for this firm is now 6.80.
+The Enterprise Value to Sales for this firm is now 6.80, and its Total Debt to Enterprise Value stands at 0.06.

-Similarly, this company’s Total Asset Turnover is 0.34.
+Similarly, this company’s Receivables Turnover is 6.89 and its Total Asset Turnover is 0.34.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.49 and its Current Ratio is 2.50.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Activision Blizzard, Inc. [ATVI] a Reliable Buy?